 We visited the International Travel Goods Show in March and I had the chance to meet many of the compression sock vendors and try out some samples.

-After testing all these brands I can tell you that they all offer high quality compression socks and I would recommend any of these brands if you’re looking for compression socks.
-They all have different styles and types of compression so be sure to get the one that best suits your needs.
+After testing all these brands I can tell you that they all offer high-quality compression socks and I would recommend any of these brands if you’re looking for compression socks.
+They all have different styles and types of compression so are sure to get the one that best suits your needs.

 It’s important to get the right fit and right compression rating.
 If you need medical grade compression socks ask your doctor what he or she recommends, but typically it’s fine to use a compression rating of 15-20mmHg.
 The ratings let you know how tight the compression socks will squeeze your leg.
 You’ll probably also want a graduated compression sock, which means that the sock is tighter on your foot and ankle and gets looser as it goes up your leg.
 This helps promote circulation, reduce swelling, energize your legs and protect and energize your legs during long haul flights.
 It also helps even if you’re sitting at a computer all day.